marko-knoebl/slides/sections/react-advanced/90-manual-setup-config-en.md

 ## Running

-Run `npm start` for a development server or `npm run build` for a build.
+Execute `npm run start` for a development server or `npm run build` for a build.